mycelium-com/wallet-android-spvmodule-bch/README.md

-# SPV Module
+# SPV Bitcoin Cash Module

-The SPV Module is a proxy to the blockchain.
+The SPV Bitcoin Cash Module is a proxy to the blockchain.

 This module supports

-* SPV connection to the bitcoin network
+* SPV connection to the bitcoin cash network
 * broadcast transactions
 * receive transactions for addresses
 * receive transactions for addresses using a Bloom filter (standard Schildbach-style)